andrea260198/quant_finance/README.md

 ## Static type check
 A static type check is performed on every **.py** file using **mypy**.
 To the perform static type check run _static\_type\_check.sh_ script.

+## Multiprocessing

+Not that multiprocessing module is used to make full use of multi-core CPUs.